automvc/bee/README.md

 19.Suid support java.time.LocalDateTime type
 20.TO_DATE for Oracle filter the record in SQL where part

+21.Fixed bug: MoreTable single insertion, automatic value setting before doBeforePasreEntity InsertAndReturnId in sharding mode need setInitIdByAuto > doBeforePasreEntity
+   InsertAndReturnId: The pkName passed in should be converted to column name
+22.enhance:
+   When inserting multiple tables, if there are no child tables, insert is used for inserting the main table
+   File generation, add backup of existing files function
+   TranHandler throws the received exception to the upper level
+23.support pgsql json/jsonb, but in where part, need write the pgsql special sql
+24.Improve the sharding function

 **V2.2(2024.1.1·LTS)**
 1. Javabean entity supports inheritance (configure bee.osql.openEntityCanExtend=true).